 - 1. Remove the top shipping cover and corner posts. - 2.
 Remove the bottom shipping cover. - 3.
 Remove the blower and control box access panel (door). - 4.
-Remove the cooling coil (bottom) access panel (door). - 5.
-Place the unit into position on the closet shelf and center the return air opening on the duct opening in the shelf. - 6.
-Secure the unit with two screws to secure the air handler to the shelf. - 7.
-Use calking, sealers, and/or tape to seal between the duct and the opening on the unit. - 8.
+Remove the return (bottom) access panel (door). - 5.
+Place the unit into position. - 6.
+Secure the unit with two screws to secure the air handler to the floor. - 7.
+Use calking, sealers, and/or tape to seal between the combustible floor base and the opening on the unit or between the opening on the unit and the duct in the floor. - 8.
 Connect the electrical supply wires and the thermostat control wires in the control box. - 9.
 Connect the refrigerant lines or the water lines (Chilled Water Applications) to the coil. - 10.
-CWA-HW applications require the installer to connect the hot water lines to the heating coil. - 11.
-Re-install the cooling coil compartment (bottom) access panel (door) and secure with the screws that were removed in step 4.

-- 12. Re-install the blower and control box access panel (door) and secure with the screws that were removed in step 3 - 13.
+WCW-HW applications require the installer to connect the hot water lines to the heating coil. - Re-install the return compartment (bottom) access panel (door) and secure with the screws that were removed in step 4 - 12.
+Re-install the blower and control box access panel (door) and secure with the screws that were removed in step 3 - 13.
 Turn the power on to the unit by following the procedure in the Users Information Manual. - 14.
 Set the thermostat to the desired temperature.